 Mental Health articles that are based on evidence-based material provided by experts and practitioners from the field.
 You are able to sign up to their service to receive the latest research articles, connecting with professionals and even undertake training to widen your horizon either as private individual or to gain CPD training.

 This is an initiative led by Mind and Rethink (listed above), their pledge is end to mental health stigma through the use of awareness campaigns.
 The blog section is called ‘personal stories’ which is a true reflection of their engaging stories, which are also easily sorted by using the elaborate choice of categories.
 They encourage you to get involved and share your own awareness activities.

 The place to go to for a mixture of personal stories as well as articles based on research and science.
 From their menu pick from either ‘personal stories’ or ‘research and science’ to fine tune your search, locating content you are interested in reading.
 They also run a great campaign called ‘Dare to Swear’ supporting by several celebrities, definitely worth checking out.

 Support 4 Kids is behind all mental health campaigns that work on breaking down barriers surrounding the limiting beliefs that exist in society.
-Our online solutions may provide some young people relief from their daily struggles, it is our aim to continue researching, developing and recommending ways for young people to take control of their lives in a positive and productive manner.
+Our Boost Young Minds course can help parents and provide some young people relief from their daily struggles.
+It is our aim to continue researching, developing and recommending ways for young people to take control of their lives in a positive and productive manner.